capoe/benchml/README.md

         }
     ]
 ```
-This macro can then be used within a module that conveniently sums two kernels with different hyperparameters into a single kernel using the Add transform:
+This macro can then be used by a module that, e.g., sums two kernels with different hyperparameters into a single kernel using the "Add" transform:
 ```python
 Module(
     transforms=[